Also known as: Pituitary infarction and Pituitary tumor apoplexy

-Pituitary apoplexy is the death of an area of tissue in the pituitary gland.
+Pituitary apoplexy is a rare, but serious condition of the pituitary gland.

 The pituitary is a small gland at the base of the brain.
 The pituitary produces many of the hormones that control essential body processes.

-Pituitary apoplexy usually has a short period of symptoms (acute), which can be life-threatening.
-Symptoms usually include:
+Pituitary apoplexy usually has a short period of symptoms (acute), which can be life threatening.
+Symptoms often include:

 Less commonly, pituitary dysfunction may appear more slowly.
 In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin.

 Over time, problems with other pituitary hormones may develop, causing symptoms of the following conditions: